 Working in a highly competitive environment with repetitive work processes can take a toll on individuals, making them more susceptible to unconscious bias.
 So here are a few ways to support your recruiters:

-• Promote Diverse Training and Education: Fostering awareness about unconscious bias through regular training and education is vital.
+- Promote Diverse Training and Education: Fostering awareness about unconscious bias through regular training and education is vital.
 Recruiters should be equipped with the knowledge and tools to identify and combat bias in their hiring processes.
-By promoting diversity and inclusion at the core of their practices, organizations can mitigate the impact of unconscious bias.
+By promoting inclusion and diversity at the core of their practices, organizations can mitigate the impact of unconscious bias.

 Enhance Diversity in Shortlisting and Hiring